tormol/pairlock/README.md

 Writes start by locking the mutex and waiting untill all reads of the inactive slot have finished, and finish by swapping the value of the first variable with the one in the mutex.

+The algorithm is similar to left-right locking, but simpler and not as
+efficient: Left-right reduces sharing by having multiple counters, and readers only needing to modify one of them.

 ## License